holepunchto/hypercore/README.md

   signers,                          // Array of signers for the core
   prologue: null,                   // The tree hash and length of the core
   linked: null,                     // Array of associated core keys.
 Only supported in versions >= 2
-  userData: null                    // Only supported in versions >= 2
+  userData: null                    // Arbitrary buffer for User Data integral to the core.
+Only supported in versions >= 2 }
-}
 ```